Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Introduction

-The pervasiveness of gendering practices and gender category is often tied to a binary structure of colonial, Eurocentric knowledge systems \cite{lugones2007heterosexualism}.
-This binary logic is described by Lugones as the birthing ground for hierarchical power structures and categorical thinking \cite{lugones2010toward}.
-In most cases, gendering is a process of dividing into two binary categories and hierarchically positioning these two categories with respect to one another.
+In most cases, gendering is a process of dividing into two categories and hierarchically positioning them in opposition to one another \cite{lugones2007heterosexualism}\cite{lugones2010toward}.
 If an object is conceived as masculine, it is associated with concepts opposed to femininity.
 This is not necessarily problematic but can be problematic when designers are oblivious to the hierarchy imbued in these gendered categorizations and the resulting social consequences of certain design choices \cite{alesich2017gendered}.
-Gendering humanoid bodies means mapping them onto the gendering of human bodies and their hierarchical positioning.
-This entails that the design of this technology is inherently political and likely to reinforce power structures and hierarchies of domination \cite{wajcman2004technofeminism,balsamo1996technologies,faulkner2001technology}.
-Next to this, the under-representation of women and minorities in the development of technology might reproduce systematic heteronormative male power (see \cite{cockburn1992circuit}).
+Gendering humanoid robots means mapping them onto the gendering of human bodies and their hierarchical positioning and other intersected structures of power \cite{dignazio2020data}.
+This entails that the design of this technology is inherently political and likely to reinforce power structures and hierarchies of domination \cite{wajcman2004technofeminism,balsamo1996technologies,faulkner2001technology,dignazio2020data}.
+In addition, the under-representation of women and other marginalized identities in the development of technology contributes to these power imbalances (see \cite{cockburn1992circuit,dignazio2020data}).

-The mutual interconnectedness and entangledness of technology with gender is at the foreground of Feminist Technology Studies because the categories of woman and man are reproduced through technology and its design \cite{balsamo1996technologies,perugia2022shape}.
-The prominent cyborg figuration \cite{haraway1990simians} has been introduced in feminist theory as a contrast to the reproduction of male heteronormative dominance.
-The cyborg metaphor envisions a breaking of binary divides and emphasizes the blurring of boundaries between binary opposites as well as between humans and machines \cite{haraway1990simians}.
-As such, the cyborg provides a metaphor for imagining the bidirectional influences between gender and technology and their entanglement with one another.